MindaugasVaitkus2/AI-From-Scratch/README.md

 The same applies to animals.
 The interesting point about intelligence on animals is, that there are many different species and because of that we can compare intelligence on between species.

-In both cases -- human intelligence and animal intelligence -- we talk about **Natural intelligence.
+In both cases -- human intelligence and animal intelligence -- we talk about **Natural intelligence**.

 Next to humans and animals there has been argued about **plant intelligence**.
 Intelligence in plants shows off the kind of different from humans or animals.
 The main reason is here that plants are not having a brain or neuronal network, but they react to their environment.
 Plant intelligence is a very interesting topic on its own because plant intelligence is not instantly visible through reactions through movement or lute.

 But, one question arises.
 If both animal and human beings have brains then why do human being stand on top of the evolutionary cycle?

 The answer I got while reading a book called **'Homo Deus'** by Noah Yuval Harari.
 He mentioned that "*Humans nowadays completely dominate the planet not because the individual human is far smarter and more nimble-fingered than the individual chimp or wolf, but because Homo sapiens is the only species on earth capable of cooperating flexibly in large numbers.
 Intelligence and toolmaking were very important as well.
-But if humans had not learned to cooperate flexibly in large numbers, our crafty brains and deft hands would still be splitting flint stones rather than uranium atoms".
+But if humans had not learned to cooperate flexibly in large numbers, our crafty brains and deft hands would still be splitting flint stones rather than uranium atoms"*.

 Coming back to our topic.
 We should keep in mind that if we talk about Artificial Intelligence (AI) we refer to a subfield of Computer Science.